Home

 The Virgin :

 This Archetype represents the desire to remain sexually pure and uncorrupted, maintaining your energy for other projects.
-It can also symbolize a deep desire to create brand new ideas and methods of working.
+It can also symbolise a deep desire to create brand new ideas and methods of working.

-The shadow virgin, resists her sexuality due to fear and revolution of sex and the loss of innocence it symbolizes.
+The shadow virgin, resists her sexuality due to fear and revolution of sex and the loss of innocence it symbolises.

 The Child of Nature: